seamuslowry/hundred-and-ten/README.md

 A trick is won by the highest value card in the trick.
 Trump cards will always beat non-trump cards.

 When a suit is trump, the card heirarchy is changed.
-Additionally, recall the additonal [trump cards](#trump-cards) that will not necessarily be of the selected suit.
+Recall the additional [trump cards](#trump-cards) that will not necessarily be of the selected suit.
 The trump card heirarchy is below.
 Note that red suits and black suits follow the same trump heirarchy with the exception of their number cards.
 Lower value black number cards will beat higher value black number cards.

 |   Red Suit    |  Black Suit   |
 | :-----------: | :-----------: |